-Cognitive Behavioral Therapy (CBT) is an umbrella-term for psychotherapeutic approach that that deals with cognitions, interpretations, beliefs and responses, with the aim of influencing problematic emotions and behaviors.
+Treatment.
+Cognitive Behavioural Therapy (CBT) is an umbrella-term for psychotherapeutic approach that that deals with cognitions, interpretations, beliefs and responses, with the aim of influencing problematic emotions and behaviours.

 CBT is widely accepted as an evidence-based, cost-effective treatment for many disorders and psychological problems.
 It is often used with groups as well as individuals, and the techniques are also commonly adapted for self-help manuals.
 One of the objectives of CBT typically is to identify and monitor thoughts, assumptions, beliefs and behaviors that are related and accompanied to negative emotions and to identify those which are dysfunctional, inaccurate, or simply unhelpful.
 This is done in an effort to replace them with more realistic and useful ones.

-A twelve-step program is a set of guiding principles outlining a course of action for the recovery from addiction, or other behavioural problems.
-A twelve-step program usually and symbolically represent human structure in three dimensions.
+A twelve-step programme is a set of guiding principles outlining a course of action for the recovery from addiction, or other behavioural problems.
+A twelve-step programme usually and symbolically represent human structure in three dimensions.
 These are physical, mental, and spiritual.
 The original Twelve Steps as published by Alcoholics Anonymous are.